rswarn01/Gmail-API-Integration-with-rules/README.md

 6. **Review Output**:
    - The script will fetch emails from your Gmail inbox, apply the specified rules, and take actions accordingly.
-   - Review the console output to see the status of email processing and any errors encountered.
+   - Review the console output to see the status of email processing and any errors encountered, Can check DB also.

 7. **Customize**:
    - Modify the script and rules file as needed to suit your specific requirements.